Sleeping in the Aviary: Reception

 KCMP has described Sleeping in the Aviary's music as "energetic pop-rock".
 A Punknews.org reviewer described the band's debut album, Oh, This Old Thing?, as "snotty, fuck-all lo-fi power-pop," while Wisconsin Public Television described their style as "country-punk-rock."
 Reviewers have also noted that Sleeping in the Aviary's music resembles that of the 1950s and 60's, and have compared the music on their fourth album, "You and Me, Ghost," to The Clean, the Knack, and Guided by Voices.
 A Minnesota Daily review of You and Me, Ghost wrote that "Perhaps Sleeping in the Aviary’s most commendable feat is their ability to take some of the most basic elements of early rock ‘n’ roll and mold their music into something that sounds entirely original" and concluded that the band was "this city’s best-kept secret" [referring to Minneapolis].

-Influence

-Caroline Smith of Caroline Smith and the Good Night Sleeps has named Kozel as someone she respects because, Smith says, he is so hardworking.